Improve your Listening Skills

 Below is a list of popular websites that have many listening activities.
 These activities are free, graded to different levels and cover a variety of different subjects.
 There are activities that you can complete after the listening to test your understanding.
 If you missed something you can go back and listen again.

 Listening doesn’t always involve sitting down in front of a computer, radio or TV.
 You can combine listening with going about your day.
 Listen while you’re on the tube or bus, listen to the buskers as you walk home and listen to announcements at stations.
-There are opportunities everywhere to practice your listening skills!
+There are opportunities everywhere to practise your listening skills!

-Lastly, surround yourself with English speakers or make sure you and your friends or family communicate in English as much as possible.
+Lastly, surround yourself with English speakers or make sure you and your friends or family speak in English as much as possible.
 That way, you will all have to listen in English!
 You will hear many different accents, which will help your understanding.
 You will also pick up on pronunciation and, of course, you will also be practicing your speaking and learning new vocabulary!